-The committee also considered whether there should be a separate police performance standard or an overall public safety standard that incorporates both police and fire.
-Ultimately, the committee determined the levels of service for police and fire were adequately addressed through other existing city policies and plans.
+► Following consultation with both the Fire and Police Chiefs, the committee also considered whether there should be a separate police performance standard or an overall public safety standard that incorporates both police and fire.
+Ultimately, the committee determined the levels of service for police and fire were adequately addressed through other existing city and departmental policies and plans.